nirmalnaik/Paris_olympics_Analysis/README.md

 - **Automated Ingestion**: An automated pipeline using Azure Data Factory continuously ingests the updated data into Azure Data Lake Storage Gen2.
 This setup ensures that the data available for analysis is always current, reflecting the latest updates and corrections.
 - **Version Control**: Historical data is maintained to allow comparisons over time and to enable trend analysis.
 Each data ingestion operation is timestamped and versioned to track changes and updates.

-### Data Usage:
-- **Analysis Preparedness**: The structure and frequency of data updates require robust data handling strategies to ensure analysis readiness.
-The data is pre-processed using Azure Databricks, where cleansing, normalization, and aggregation tasks are performed.
-- **Stakeholder Reporting**: Updated data feeds into Power BI dashboards, providing stakeholders with real-time insights into athlete performances, medal counts, and event schedules.
-Customized reports are generated in Looker Studio, allowing stakeholders to interact with the data and extract personalized insights.

-This detailed focus on high-quality and up-to-date data sources underpins the project's ability to provide valuable insights and ensures that all stakeholders have access to reliable and actionable information throughout the Olympic Games.

 ## Data Processing and Transformation

 Efficient and accurate data processing and transformation are critical to ensuring the reliability of the analytics delivered by this project.
 This section outlines the methods and technologies employed to process the raw data from the Olympic Games dataset into a structured format that facilitates insightful analysis.